Jimmy Lai

-Lai Chee-ying (黎智英; born 8 December 1947), also known as Jimmy Lai, is a Hong Kong businessman and politician.
-He founded Giordano, an Asian clothing retailer, Next Digital (formerly Next Media), a Hong Kong-listed media company, and the popular newspaper Apple Daily.
+Lai Chee-ying (黎智英; born 8 December 1947), also known as Jimmy Lai, is a Hong Kong businessman, politician, and political prisoner.
+He founded the clothing retailer Giordano, the media company Next Digital (formerly Next Media), and the newspaper Apple Daily.
 He is one of the main contributors to Hong Kong's pro-democracy camp, especially to the Democratic Party.
-Although he is known as a Hong Kong political figure, he has been a British national since 1996.
-Lai is also an art collector.
+A British citizen since 1994, he was imprisoned in 2020 and his business operations shuttered under pressure from the Chinese government.

-A prominent critic of the Chinese Communist Party (CCP) who met with U.S. Vice President Mike Pence, Secretary of State Mike Pompeo, and National Security Advisor John Bolton during the Hong Kong protests of 2019–2020, Lai was arrested on 10 August 2020 by the Hong Kong police on charges of violating the territory's new national security law, an action which prompted widespread criticism.
-Lai was allowed bail on 12 August, but on 3 December, Lai was accused of fraud and his bail was revoked.
-The court decided to jail Lai until April 2021, marking the first time Lai has been detained.
+A prominent critic of the Chinese Communist Party (CCP) who met with U.S. Vice President Mike Pence, Secretary of State Mike Pompeo, and National Security Advisor John Bolton during the Hong Kong protests of 2019–2020, Lai was arrested on 10 August 2020 by the Hong Kong Police Force on charges of violating the new national security law, an action which prompted widespread criticism.
+He was ultimately sentenced to 20 years in prison, a penalty Human Rights Watch called "both cruel and profoundly unjust" and Reporters Without Borders called bogus.
+As of September 2025, Lai remained imprisoned in solitary confinement at Hong Kong's Stanley Prison although this was at his own request to be segregated from other inmates, for reasons of his own.
 Lai regarded his imprisonment as "the summit of his own life".

 In 2020, Lai was awarded the "Freedom of Press Award" by Reporters Without Borders for his role in founding Apple Daily, a news outlet under Lai's pro-democracy leadership that "still dares to openly criticise the Chinese regime and which widely covered last year's pro-democracy protests."
 That same month, Lai resigned from his roles with Next Digital as director and chairman of the board.

-In April 2021, he was sentenced to an additional 14 months in prison for organising illegal protests.
-As of September 2025, Lai remains imprisoned in solitary confinement at Hong Kong's Stanley Prison.
-A motion for an appeal was rejected in August 2024.